KBismark/x-markdown/README.md

 # Key Features

+- **Developer-friendly:** Write the normal code with all the code completion features and other features that make speed up work.

 - **Dynamic Parsing:** Code is parsed during development for real-time, browser-ready highlighting.

 - **Zero performance overhead:** Minimal impact on performance, ensuring a smooth development experience.